unyt-org/datex-tractor/README.md

     - Injects the corresponding issue ID into the codebase
 - If nothing to do is found in the code base
   - The todo-list-issue get's closed, as well as all issues mentioned in it
+- In order to work properly the last header of your project needs to be `# Datex-traxtor`
+  - This way the bot can increment a number, to make sure it has something to commit, even if nothing to do was found

 ## What it does not?
 ---
 - If an already mentioned todo marker is removed from code it does not close the corresponding issue
+  - It's recommended to close the corresponding issue with a developer comment

 ## What to watch out for?
 ---
 - While the bot is running and creating issues it's recommended to not create any issues (data-races caused by users might cause wrong mapping)
 - It actually edits code in the repo and commits, reviewing the pull request is highly recommended
+- If the Todo's are already numbered on the initial run mapping goes wild

 ## Configuration
 ---